 If it’s time to expand your business, you’ll need access to working capital to pay for new employees, office space, materials, equipment, marketing, and more.
 And while most new businesses start with $10,000 or less,1 not every aspiring business owner has the savings to get up and running.
 This is where business loans come in.

 But like most good things, business loans don’t come easily.
 Unlike a personal loan, they involve more risk for the lender, resulting in stricter eligibility requirements.
 While many business owners want to obtain a business loan, they may be unsure if they meet the requirements.
-It doesn’t help that the internet is flooded with an overwhelming amount of information on business loan requirements.
+It doesn’t help that the internet is flooded with an overwhelming amount of information on small-business loan requirements.

 To cut through the noise and help you secure financing for your business, we’ve combed through all the loan application requirements for business loans so you don’t have to.